Frequently Asked Questions

 Set thresholds at the release level when testing the mainline.

+Sometimes, such as when using a mono-repo model, two separate code updates are reviewed at the same time.
+They both pass separate static code analysis and are merged into the main branch, seeming completely fine on their own.
 But, once introduced together, new integration challenges may arise and cause breakage in the mainline.
 While routine checks are conducted in the mainline, they are not typically a part of the pull request process—thus, the impacts aren’t immediately evident, but are felt when breakages occur further down in the development process and increase coding complexity.

 To manage and prevent this, you can set up an additional step to automatically test the main branch whenever changes are made and block the release until any issues are fixed.
 This strategy helps control code complexity by catching integration issues early and reducing the risk of compounding problems, thus ensuring a cleaner, more reliable codebase.

+By the time you come across this article, you’re probably aware of the high code complexity in your systems, but you’ve postponed addressing it to focus on customer-facing priorities.
 While understandable, it is important to identify when high code complexity is impacting developer productivity to a point it’s having a significant impact on the business (and customers) in terms of:

 • Lead time (time to market)